delegateas/XrmDefinitelyTyped/docs/content/xrm-dts-usage.md

 In this example, we want to add code to the standard Contact form called 'Information', which is of the 'Main' form type.
 This can be found at `Form/contact/Main/Information.d.ts`.
-Simply by adding this to your TypeScript context, you get access to the entire Xrm object model API for that form!
+Simply by adding this to your TypeScript context, you get access to the specific Xrm object model API for that form!

-We just need to tell the compiler what page we are currently on (`Form.contact.Main.Information`), which can be done in two ways:
+We just need to tell the compiler what page we are currently making logic for (`Form.contact.Main.Information`), which can be done in two ways:

     [lang=typescript]